 Maintaining safety and independence.

-Benchmark Senior Living is working with CVS Health to provide vaccination clinics in all of our communities as we believe the vaccine is the best opportunity for everyone to protect themselves, their families and each other from the virus.
+Benchmark Senior Living worked with CVS Health to provide vaccination clinics in all of our communities, as we believe the vaccine is the best opportunity for everyone to protect themselves, their families and each other from the virus.

-Though it has been a challenging year for all, the future is looking bright at Edgehill as the majority of residents and associates have received the COVID-19 vaccine.
+Though it has been a challenging time for all, the future is looking bright at Edgehill, as the majority of our residents and associates have been vaccinated and boosted.
+All associates, residents, families and visitors are required to receive an FDA-authorized and/or -approved COVID-19 vaccine.
+This requirement will apply to new hires, as well.

 Same experiences, just with resident safety in mind.